mazetoken/mminer/README.md

 - Install the app

-- Open the app and install Kali Linux (not Ubuntu - fastmine does not work well with Ubuntu on Android)
+- Open the app and install Debian Linux (not Ubuntu - fastmine does not work well with Ubuntu on Android)

 - Setup your username and passwords (use a short username and password - e.g. 54321 - you can change the password later when you get used to Linux)